Dallas (role-playing game): Reception

+In Issue 49 of the British wargaming magazine Perfidious Albion, Charles Vasey wrote, "This 90-day wonder is perhaps one of the most awful rip-offs I have ever seen.
+It is simply one of those social interaction games in which conflicts are resolved with dice and modifiers are applied to give the effect of, say, persuasiveness which is not actually possessed by the gamer."
+Vasey thought the only way to improve the game was human intervention, noting, "Of course the Director (DM) could make the game really interesting, but if he did it would be something to which the game contributed nothing.
+If you simply invent some modifiers you can save all that money."
+Vasey concluded, "Worst of all, all you get for your money is two sets of cards and some scraps of paper - nothing of which aids in the illusion that you are actually there.
+Cheap-skate and nebulous — bah!"

 In Issue 42 of The Space Gamer (August 1981), David Ladyman wasn't sure this game would find an audience, saying, "Is Dallas a useful bridge between gaming and your 'real world' friends?
 That might depend on how many Dallas freaks you know that you would want to introduce to gaming.
 Hard core RPGers will probably want to add the game to their collection; characters' attributes and the conflict resolution system are novel enough, even if you have no interest in the television series.
 I wouldn't suggest it, though, if you buy your games for long-term playability - Dallas just doesn't have lasting entertainment value."

+The March 1981 edition of Games commented, "Surprisingly, this intro-level game could stand on its merits even without the popular theme.
+The game provides a simple, realistic mechanism for recreating and inventing the high-rolling exploits of the Ewing family ...
+Watch out, primetime, we've found something else to do."

+The French games magazine Jeux & Stratégie commented "We are able to put ourselves in the character's shoes quite well.
+In addition, the composition of the game is more reminiscent of making a film than of a game."
+The review concluded, "All you have to do is blackmail, scheme and corrupt at your leisure, in order to achieve your objectives!
+Nothing stops you from being kind and honest; but, if you want to win..."

 In the 2016 book Television: The Medium and Its Manners, Peter Conrad called the game "a ludic Dallas do-it-yourself kit.
 Dallas: The Television Role-Playing Game disassembles the series and parcels it up as sociological poker."
 Conrad noted, "When you tire of the scripts in the box, you can rig up your own.
 Since it's all a matter of shuffling and combining formulae, the possibilities are infinite."